nuk/GildedRose-Kata/README.md

 B-1-0
 ======

-Start here and we'll go on a coding journey toguether.
+Start here and we'll go on a coding journey together.

 Just change to the `1-0` branch by running the following command.